The LAM Foundation Grant Program

 -

-The objective of this type of award is to provide funds to encourage the development and testing of new hypotheses and/or new methods in research areas relevant to LAM.
+This pilot award provides funds to encourage the development and testing of new hypotheses and/or new methods in research areas relevant to LAM.
 The proposed work must be hypothesis generating or hypothesis testing, reflecting innovative approaches to important questions in LAM research or development of novel methods, and providing sufficient preliminary data to justify the Foundation’s support.
 Results from Pilot and Feasibility Grants should have the potential to lead to the submission of applications for funding from other agencies (e.g., NIH).
 The award is not intended to support the continuation of programs initiated under other granting mechanisms.
-An applicant may be an MD, DO, PhD, DVM or equivalent postdoctoral researcher, postgraduate medical trainee, junior faculty or established investigator.
-The LAM Foundation encourages applications from investigators new to LAM research who could contribute their knowledge and expertise.

-The purpose of this grant is to generate hypothesis-driven, clinically focused patient-centered research that could improve our understanding of novel therapeutic areas of interest, test interventions, or develop clinical research methodologies.
+This clinical pilot award generates hypothesis-driven, clinically focused patient-centered research that could improve our understanding of novel therapeutic areas of interest, test interventions, or develop clinical research methodologies.
 The grant is designed to enable research that has the potential to improve an unmet clinical need relevant to the care of LAM patients.
-A successful application must be feasible within 1 year and should have a high probability of generating tangible results, such as larger clinical trials, new approaches to or methods to analyze clinical trials, or new data that could be utilized in a natural history database.
-An applicant may be an MD, DO, PhD, DVM, or equivalent postdoctoral researcher, postgraduate medical trainee, junior faculty, or established investigator.
+A successful application must be feasible within one year and should have a high probability of generating tangible results, such as larger clinical trials, new approaches to or methods to analyze clinical trials, or new data that could be utilized in a natural history database.

 Application Details